ailearncloud/ailearnweb/_sources/intro.md

 AI-Learn Workflow
 ```

-The centerpiece of AI-Learn is AI-Author, a design workbench for creating skills-based curriculums.
-An educator uses AI-Author to automatically generate a learning module or an entire curriculum from AI-Learn’s LLM using simple prompts.
-The educator then uses AI-Author to edit, deploy, discover, evaluate, improve, and share ALAs using the AI-Learn digital platform.
+The centerpiece of AI-Learn is AI-Author, a versatile design workbench that streamlines the curriculum creation process.
+With AI-Author, educators can harness AI-Learn's Large Language Models (LLMs) to automatically generate learning modules or full curriculums based on simple prompts.
+The platform allows for seamless editing, deployment, assessment, improvement, and sharing of Aligned Learning Activities (ALAs), fostering a dynamic and effective educational ecosystem.

 # <font color="maroon">Mission</font>

-We believe that every citizen should have access to affordable, quality education.
-Our mission is to dramatically *reduce the cost* of curriculum development for skills-based training by at least (**10 X**) and to *improve educational achievement* of learners, including those from historically marginalized communities, by at least (**.5 effect size**).
+We believe that every citizen should have access to affordable, high-quality education.
+Our mission is to revolutinize the landscape of skills-based training by significantly reducing curriculum development costs by a factor of 10, while also enhancing the educational outcomes for all learners, particularly those from historically marginalized communities, with a minimum of 0.5 effect size improvement.

 ```{figure} /images/costvalue.png
 :width: 350px